The Pythian family got a new song last Monday — “Sheeri” means “my song” in Hebrew.

 I’ve been working at Pythian for over a week now, and I really like the work model, environment and culture.
 The Boston office will be set up and ready for me when I come back, which I’m very excited about.
 The Pythian model of training is “jump right in, and ask questions when you don’t understand something.”
 The teams are very good technically, and people routinely help each other out.
 My teammates have been known to work on something I’ve been meaning to get to, and nobody utters a word of complaint.
 It’s a great workplace and I’m definitely learning a lot about all my team’s different client environments, both MySQL (my area of expertise) and Oracle.

-7 comments on “Sheeri’s First Week at Pythian”
+7 Responses to “Sheeri’s First Week at Pythian”

 Leave a Reply